ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 == Installation ==

-1. Upload the full directory into your wp-content/plugins directory
+1. Upload the full directory into your wp-content/plugins directory.
-2. Activate the plugin at the plugin administration page
+2. Activate the plugin at the plugin administration page.
 3. Open the plugin configuration page, which is located under "Google Analytics" menu (optionally enter your API Key, Client Secret and Client ID).
-4. Authorize the plugin using the 'Authorize Plugin' button
+4. Authorize the plugin using the 'Authorize Plugin' button.
 5. Go back to the plugin configuration page, which is located under "Google Analytics" menu to update/set your settings.
-6. Use Google Analytics Tracking options to configure/enable/disable tracking
+6. Use Google Analytics Tracking options to configure/enable/disable tracking.

-The documentation, tutorials and a short demo is available here: [Google Analytics Dashboard video tutorial](https://deconf.com/google-analytics-dashboard-wordpress/)

 == Frequently Asked Questions ==

 = Do I have to insert the Google Analytics tracking code manually? =

 No, once the plugin is authorized and a default domain is selected the Google Analytics tracking code is automatically inserted in all webpages.

-= I have an error =

-Here's a list with common errors and how to fix them [Errors in Google Analytics Dashboard](https://deconf.com/error-codes-in-google-analytics-dashboard-for-wordpress/)

 = Some settings are missing in the video tutorial =

 We are constantly improving our plugin, sometimes the video tutorial may be a little outdated.

+= How can I make suggest a new feature, contribute or report a bug? =

+You can submit pull requests, feature requests, translations or bug reports on [our GitHub repository](https://github.com/deconf/Google-Analytics-Dashboard-for-WP).

-= More Questions? =
+= Documentation, Tutorials and FAQ =

-A dedicated section for WordPress Plugins is available here: [Wordpress Plugins Support](https://deconf.com/ask/)
+For documentation, tutorials, FAQ and videos check out: [Google Analytics Dashboard Documentation](https://deconf.com/google-analytics-dashboard-wordpress/).

 == Screenshots ==